soteland/health/README.md

 * Limit Ultra Processes Foods (UPF)
   * UPF makes you eat faster, eat more
 * Eat less carbs, more green and proteins (egg, chicken, beef, cheese)

+[1]: [https://en.wikipedia.org/wiki/Hobbit#Lifestyle](https://youtu.be/DnEJrgc1BCk?si=74Qp7F2bbLjaRVbQ) (The Scary New Research On Sugar & How They Made You Addicted To It!
+Jessie Inchauspé | E243)